-#4 Updated by Daniel Pittman about 2 years ago
+#4 Updated by Daniel Pittman over 2 years ago

 We can’t use an unmodified UUID, but we can use the bignum representation of one.
 A generally satisfactory version would be a UUID v5 based on the CN and/or ancillary data present in the certificate, which ensures we are as unique as SHA-1 over a controlled set of inputs is, without coordination.
 Otherwise, a v2 or v4 with a decent PRNG would probably work, but would need checking to ensure they don’t have risk of collision when one of the randomness inputs fails…

-#8 Updated by Nigel Kersten over 1 year ago
+#8 Updated by Nigel Kersten almost 2 years ago

 - Status changed from Needs Decision to Accepted